outpaddling/Coding-Standards/README.md

 [auto-gen-get-set](https://github.com/outpaddling/auto-dev/tree/main/Scripts)
 script can do most of the work here.

-## Just say NO to Creeping Feature Syndrome
+## Creeping Feature Syndrome

-Creeping feature syndrome is a situation where good intentions ruin good software over time.
+Creeping feature syndrome is a situation where good intentions ruin software over time.
 Features that aren't all that helpful but seem like a good idea gradually add to the complexity of the code and eventually erode maintainability and reliability.